PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Conclusion

 \section{Conclusion}

-Our method provides promising prospects of using a peer evaluation method to improve LLM-based evaluations, with the goal to mitigate potential bias (e.g. self-enhancement, positional) in previous prevalent methods.
+In this work, we provide promising prospects for using a peer evaluation method to improve LLM-based evaluations.
+Our framework mitigates potential bias (e.g. self-enhancement, positional) in previous prevalent methods.
 Our proposed peer rank process provides a more fair ranking of model capabilities.
-The peer discussion process helps models to reach mutual agreements that correlate with human preference more, at the same time helping weaker models to learn from stronger models' reviews.
-In the future, we plan to investigate how the general peer evaluation process benefit the LLMs in learning to access their own answer and answer new questions~\cite{nicol2014rethinking}.
+The peer discussion process helps models reach mutual agreements that correlate with human preference.
+In the future, we plan to investigate how the general peer evaluation process benefits the LLMs in learning to access their own answer and answering new questions~\cite{nicol2014rethinking}.